EvilEpicCoder/EEC_gameTicTacToe/README.md

 Features like to add:
 1. Some animation\svg
-2. Use as much bugs as possible, otherwise it feature.
+2. Avoid bugs as much as possible.

 How to use: